Mte90/FixHabit/readme.md

 The rest of the tiny window is a tiny checkbox list to use as you prefer.

 ### Run scripts
-A task can have a script to launch that is executed atutomatically with the script.
+A task can have a script to launch that is executed automatically with the script itself.